stephan-hof/pyrocksdb/docs/api/interfaces.rst

         operations, and apply them in the correct order once a base-value (a Put/Delete/End-of-Database) is seen.

-        :param string key: the key that is associated with this merge operation.
+        :param bytes key: the key that is associated with this merge operation.
-        :param string left_operand: First operand to merge
+        :param bytes left_operand: First operand to merge
-        :param string right_operand: Second operand to merge
+        :param bytes right_operand: Second operand to merge
-        :rtype: ``(bool, string)``
+        :rtype: ``(bool, bytes)``

         .. note::